Revisiting (Un)Fairness in Recourse by Minimizing Worst-Case Social Burden: Further Implementation Details for the Experiments

-To mitigate overfitting during training, we employed mini-batches both in the regular training and iterative procedures for both NN and linear regression (LR).
+We employed mini-batches both in the regular training and iterative procedures for both NN and linear regression (LR) to mitigate overfitting during training.
 Specifically, we used a batch size of 256, a learning rate of 0.001, and the Adam optimizer.
 The base classifiers were trained for 6 epochs.
 In the case of \texttt{POSTPRO}, we performed the fairness-enhancing intervention after this training phase.
 For the \texttt{MISOB} framework, we implemented a two-stage training strategy: a warm-up phase of 3 epochs, followed by 3 additional epochs of iterative optimization.
 We experimented with longer training schedules but did not observe substantial performance gains.
 Therefore, we opted to limit the number of epochs to maintain training efficiency.
+Lastly, we have run all our experiments in a server with eight NVIDIA A5000 GPUs with an AMD EPYC 7252 CPU and 377GB of RAM.
+Nevertheless, our approach is neither RAM nor CPU/GPU intensive.